-Conservation zones within the proposed Biosphere Reserve are protected pursuant to the Sahtu Land Use Plan.
+Conservation zones within the Sahtu Biosphere Reserve are protected pursuant to the Sahtu Land Use Plan.
 Surface and subsurface rights are withdrawn.
 Bulk water removal, mining exploration and development, oil and gas exploration and development, hydropower development, forestry and quarrying are prohibited.
 Similar protection applies to Saoyú-?ehdacho National Historic Site.
-Sahtugot'ine traditional activities, tourism, research and monitoring and other similar activities are permitted.
+Sahtuto'ine traditional activities, tourism, research and monitoring and other similar activities are permitted.
 The level of protection is equivalent to that of IUCN Category II.

 There are exceptions, however.
 Some areas are more important, more sacred than others.
 Du K'ets'Edi (the Sentinel Islands) is one example.
 Some islands are sacred and best left alone.
 Others require special acts of respect when passing them.
 Some are considered still to have supernatural powers.
 The islands are protected for different reasons.
-The Great Bear Lake watershed management plan specifies that: